If you’re looking for some of the best barbell exercises for quad development, you’ve come to the right place.

 Pros

-- The barbell quad exercises, such as squats and lunges, require you to hold the weight on your upper back without any support, and that helps improve your ability to control the momentum.
+3. The barbell quad exercises, such as squats and lunges, require you to hold the weight on your upper back without any support, which helps improve your ability to control momentum.

 Cons